Fall Family Events In and Around Jersey City

 October 5, 2018 – January 27, 2019

 Calling all Harry Potter fans!
-Grab your wand and time turners and embark on a journey to where magic and myth began!
+Grab your wands and time turners and embark on a journey to where the magic and myth began!
 Capturing the traditions of folklore and magic at the heart of the Harry Potter stories, Harry Potter: A History of Magic, a British Library exhibition brings the magic to life!
 Tickets start at $21 for adults; $16 for seniors (65+); $13 for students; $6 for kids ages 5-13; free ages 0-4.
-Tickets also include admission to the Museum.
+Tickets also include admission to the museum.

 Friday, October 26, 2018 at 6 PM – 8 PM

 It’s all about the kids at this free Halloween party taking place at St Paul’s Episcopal Church located at 38 Duncan Ave in Jersey City!
 Girl Scout Troop 12026 invites you to attend their Halloween Party for the community.
 Ages 3-12 only.
 They will have crafts, costume contest, snacks and more.